Women Philosophers in the Long Nineteenth Century: Reception

 Arndal and Pollok were both disappointed by the book's decision to exclude certain nonstandard philosophical genres like poetry, dramas, or letters, which were frequently employed by women philosophers as a result of their exclusion from publication.
 While Pollok sympathized with the book's aim to teach undergraduate students, she still lamented that these works were excluded, instantiating Nietzsche's Thus Spoke Zarathustra and The Gay Science as examples of commonly taught non-traditional philosophical works.
 Arndal praised the diversity of works in the volume, but was also disappointed that potential insights from poetry and novels had been lost.

 Translation

 With the exception of Staël, the works were translated by Anna C. Ezekiel with Women Philosophers serving as the first English translation for many of the works included in the book.
 Pollok described the book's readability as "superb", praising Ezekiel's prudent use of German-language phrases.
 Arndal also praised the translation as "highly readable and fluent".
-A Norwegian translation was published in April 2022 by Cappelen Damm.
+A Norwegian translation of the anthology was published in April 2022 by Cappelen Damm.
 Jordal described the Norwegian translation as "excellent".